Salesforce Apex Tutorial for Beginners

 What is Apex in Salesforce?

-Apex is an object-oriented and strongly typed programming language developed by Salesforce for building Software as a Service (SaaS) and Customer Relationship Management (CRM).
-Apex helps developers to create third-party SaaS applications and add business logic to system events by providing back-end database support and client-server interfaces.
+Apex is an object-oriented and strongly typed programming language developed by Salesforce for building Software as a Service (SaaS) and Customer Relationship Management (CRM) applications.
+Apex helps developers create third-party SaaS applications and add business logic to system events by providing back-end database support and client-server interfaces.

-Apex helps developers to add business logic to the system events like button clicks, related record updates, and Visualforce pages.
-Apex has a similar syntax to Java.
-Register for Salesforce to learn how the CRM works
+Apex helps developers add business logic to system events like button clicks, related record updates, and Visualforce pages.
+Apex has a syntax similar to Java.
+Register for Salesforce to learn how the CRM works.

 Features of Apex Programming Language